Evaluate generator quality

 Details about the Φκ coefficient can be found in the following paper: A new correlation coefficient between categorical, ordinal and interval variables with Pearson characteristics (opens in a new tab)

 Univariate distributions describe the probability of a variable having a particular value.
-You can find four types of plots in this section of the QA report: categorical , continuous and datetime, but there’s also a Sequence Length plot if you synthesized a linked table.
+You can find four types of plots in this section of the QA report: categorical, continuous, and datetime.
+A Sequence Length plot is also available if your generator includes a linked table.

 For each variable, there’s a distribution and binned plot.
 These show the distributions of the original and the synthetic dataset in black and green, respectively.
 The percentage next to the title shows how accurately the original column is represented by the synthetic column.